GENERAL TERMS OF SERVICE

 "Taxes” means all applicable excise, sales, use, value-added, goods and services, and regulatory taxes and tariffs, and any other taxes (other than taxes on our income), fees, duties, assessments or charges imposed by any government or other authority, including any penalty or interest payable in connection with any failure to pay or any delay in paying any of the foregoing, assessed on Fees or on any Transaction and/or Merchant Products and Services.
 (The definitions for Transaction and Merchant Products and Services can be found in the Payments Services Terms.)

 “Your Content” means any intellectual property, data (including, without limitation, Your Data) or communications including, without limitation, any pictures, product ratings, reviews and feedback that are uploaded or provided by you or your Users via the Services or otherwise to us or any of our Sites.

 “Your Data” means any electronic data or information submitted or provided by you or your Users through the use of the Services, including any data relating to your customers but excluding Analytical Data.

 2. Purchased Services

-Subject to the terms and conditions of these General Terms, any applicable Specific Terms, and the payment of all applicable Fees (as defined in Section 6), we shall provide you with the Services set forth on your Order Form.
+Subject to the terms and conditions of these General Terms, any applicable Specific Terms, and the payment of all applicable Fees and Taxes (as defined in Section 6), we shall provide you with the Services set forth on your Order Form.
 Your use of any additional Services will constitute your acceptance of the Specific Terms applicable to such Services.

 Services Availability and Support